Shahil98/SE_Fall20_Project-1/test/Readme.md

 ### Two types of testing techniques used:
 **1. Whitebox Testing**
   - Used for unit-testing.
-  - Pytest used as the testing tool.
+  - Unit-test used as the testing tool.
   - Coverage criteria is functions.

 **2. Blackbox Testing**